Gigaspaces/xap-docs/site/content/xap/12.2/security/security-getting-started.markdown

 Spring Security is one of the most mature and widely used Spring projects.
 We provide a Spring-based security bridge to enable a pluggable implementation into various authentication sources.
 One such example is with LDAP (Lightweight Directory Access Protocol).

-For more information, see [Spring Security Bridge](spring-security-bridge.html).
+For more information, refer to [Spring Security Bridge](spring-security-bridge.html).